 Now the girls are nearly three they are really into role playing games.
-The love imaginative play and taking different characters and acting them out.
+This Postman Game is great for imaginative play and creating different characters and acting them out.
 It’s nice to have a few games for kids to play on their own and a few props can really facilitate their ideas.

 The girls really love sending and receiving letters and so I thought it would be nice to make them a mini post office.
 It also provides lots of opportunities for reading and writing and the skill I am working on with them at the moment which is to recognise their name – in readiness for when they start nursery in September.

 The post office is really simple to get ready.
 I lay out some writing equipment, paper, pencils, stickers and some envelopes with labels on with the girls names on.
 I have made a lot of sticky labels all with the same picture for each child – so they recognise the picture first with the word and a number too.
 I also put a letter stamp to go with each name.
 There is a postman costume a post box and some letterboxes with each name on.

 The girls were both very keen to write.
 I had a few pretty bits of stationary for them too.
 They liked using their own letter stamps to show their name at the bottom of the letter.
 This is very much play writing – but it practices so many pre-writing skills: understanding why writing is important, that print has meaning and pencil control.

 It’s interesting watching them as Rose is definitely favouring her left hand.
 She is also a bit more reluctant to write and draw and has more difficulty making marks.
 She prefers to use a felt tip pen as it’s easier to draw than a pencil and gets frustrated easily when she can’t do it.
 This activity was just too tempting and she really enjoyed it.

 Once the letters were written they put them in the post box.
 This is a very simple craft we made a few weeks ago.
 It is a cylinder which had crisps in which we painted red and gold and I added some post information on with a permanent marker.